FelipeG2000/vue-spacex-app/README.md

 >      - `ECS_CLUSTER`
 >      - `ECS_SERVICE`
 >
-> This is required so GitHub Actions can fetch the correct API URL and deploy successfully to your infrastructure.
+> These are required so GitHub Actions can fetch the correct API URL and deploy successfully to your infrastructure.